doocs/leetcode/solution/1700-1799/1767.Find the Subtasks That Did Not Execute/README_EN.md

 | subtasks_count | int     |
 +----------------+---------+
 task_id is the primary key for this table.
-Each row in this table indicates that task_id was divided into subtasks_count subtasks labelled from 1 to subtasks_count.
+Each row in this table indicates that task_id was divided into subtasks_count subtasks labeled from 1 to subtasks_count.
 It is guaranteed that 2 &lt;= subtasks_count &lt;= 20.
 </pre>